SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    </ its value is ["OneSix", "FiveEight", "FiveOneZero"]

 The ``map(_:)`` method calls the closure expression once for each item in the array.
-You do not need to specify the type of the closure's input parameter, ``number``, because the type can be inferred from the values in the array to be mapped.
+You don't need to specify the type of the closure's input parameter, ``number``, because the type can be inferred from the values in the array to be mapped.

 In this example,